The Pitfalls of Third-Party Sellers

 Let's be honest: third-party sellers earn commission.
 That's how the model works.

 But commission can influence recommendations.
-If someone pushes you towards a different event than the one you initially chose, ask why.
+If someone pushes you towards a different resort vacation or cruise than the one you initially chose, ask why.
 Is it because it might actually be a better fit for you?
 Or is it more profitable for them?
+You'll know exactly what's up if they contact you after booking a trip to try to persuade you to change to somthing else.

 There's nothing wrong with earning commission, as long as your interests remain the priority.